flechtenberg/pulpo/README.md

 ```

 ---
+## What's new in 1.4.0?
+- Enable the use of NEOS solver (commercial solvers without license)
+- Enable Monte-Carlo sampling feature
+- Retrieve uncertainty information to `lci_data` for future use

 ## What's new in 1.3.0?
 - Switch packaging logic from setup.py to pyproject.toml and align pypi with Github versioning number